DanielePalaia/gpss-socket/README.md

 We are now receving info from a socket.

 This component is implementing a tcp server.
-The tcp server loops for new connection and the wait for data coming from the socket. </br>
+The tcp server loops for new connections and the wait for data coming from the socket. </br>

 1) a gpss server needs to be initialized and working </br>